-On the day you observe, use the form to record what you see by counting up the number of Active Regions on the Sun (the sunspot groups separated by 10 degrees or more) and the number of individual sunspots.
-If you do not observe, leave that day blank on the form.
+On the day you observe, use the form to record what you see by counting up the number of Active Regions on the Sun (this means the sunspots visible are separated by 10 degrees or more) and the number of individual sunspots.
+If you do not observe on a particular day then leave that day blank on the form.

 On the form you will see:

 - Day: This is the day of the month.

 - Time (UT): Always use UT.
 In Summer, during the period when British Summer Time (BST) is in force, deduct one hour from BST to get GMT or UT.

 - Seeing: Use the scale of 1) Excellent, 2) Good, 3) Fair, 4)Poor